anton5798/UPE-Coding-Challenge-2018/README.md

 ### Some other functions

 #### `solve()`:
-method that is called after the creation of the class.
+Method that is called after the creation of the class.
 Calls `solve_maze()` for each maze to solve.

 #### `get_maze()`, `get_token()`: